Trade Dynamics with Heterogeneous Fluctuations: Empirical Evidence and Analysis

 To ensure the robustness of our results, we conducted a series of stability tests\footnote{We have also tested the robustness of the benchmark regression results by changing the control variables.
 After changing the control variables, the benchmark regression results remained significantly positive.
 Due to space constraints, the detailed results are available upon request.}.
 As shown in columns (3) and (4) of Table 2, after incorporating provincial fixed effects, introducing lagged independent variable and replacing the baseline OLS model with an Tobit model, the coefficient of the primary independent variable $EXRATE$ remained positively significant.
 This indicates that the conclusion which shows a depreciation of the CNY exchange rate within the 6–7 range significantly enhances provincial export competitiveness is robust.

 Furthermore, we employ a nonparametric permutation method to conduct a placebo test on the regression results between the CNY exchange rate and provincial export competitiveness.
-Figure 8 presents the placebo test results.
-As shown in the left graph of Figure 8: The mean of the estimated coefficients from 500 random samples is close to zero, while the benchmark regression coefficient in Table 1 is 0.144, indicating a significant difference from the estimated coefficient obtained through the nonparametric test.
-The right graph of Figure 8 indicates that since the threshold for a significant P-value is 0.1, most random samples in the right graph have P-values exceeding 0.1, passing the P-value test.
+Figure 11 presents the placebo test results.

+As shown in the left graph of Figure 11: The mean of the estimated coefficients from 500 random samples is close to zero, while the benchmark regression coefficient in Table 2 is 0.144, indicating a significant difference from the estimated coefficient obtained through the nonparametric test.
+The right graph of Figure 11 indicates that since the threshold for a significant P-value is 0.1, most random samples in the right graph have P-values exceeding 0.1, passing the P-value test.
 Thus, the placebo test results exclude interference from other events on the benchmark regression, further confirming the robustness of the benchmark regression results.

 To mitigate endogeneity problem caused by omitted variables, this paper has already included a series of control variables in the benchmark regression analysis.
 However, endogeneity challenges may still exist.
 Therefore, we will next employ the 2SLS (Two Stage Least Square) method to attempt to mitigate potential endogeneity risk.